Danny Greene: Criminal career

 Greene was hired by the Cleveland Solid Waste Trade Guild to "keep the peace".
 Impressed with his abilities, mobster Alex "Shondor" Birns hired him as an enforcer for his various "numbers" operators.
-Additionally, the Cleveland Mafia family underboss, Frank "Little Frank" Brancato, used Greene and other Irish-American gangsters, during the 1960s, to act as errand boys and as muscle men to enforce the Mafia's influence over the garbage-hauling contracts and other rackets.
+The Cleveland Mafia family underboss, Frank "Little Frank" Brancato, used Greene and other Irish-American gangsters, during the 1960s, to act as muscle to enforce the Mafia's influence over the garbage-hauling contracts and other rackets.

 Until his death in 1973, Brancato reportedly regretted having brought Greene into the mob due to the damage Greene did.
 For example, in May 1968, under Birns's orders, Greene was supposed to attack a black numbers man who was holding out on protection money due.
 Unfamiliar with the military-type detonator, Greene barely made it out of his car before the bomb exploded.
 He survived being thrown nearly 20 feet, although the hearing in his right ear was damaged for life.
-He told the police a story about what had occurred, and thereafter would only trust professionals to handle bombs for him.